| |

 How it works?

-What are the limitations of the trial version?
+- What are the limitations of the trial version?

-How much traffic does Boss Everyware produce when logging information to a network share?
+- How much traffic does Boss Everyware produce when logging information to a network share?

 Collected data that are written to the log are about 250 KB per day per user (valid for .dsv, .csv and .elt file formats, .dbf are much larger).
 The software keeps the collected data local and updates the shared file periodically.
 You can set the update interval to a custom value in the logger configuration: tab Log file, the option Transfer captured data to the log file every ... seconds.
 Smaller values allow to perform monitoring close to the real time, larger values decrease the network load.
 Each logger counts its update interval starting from a different time point, so the overall load produced by a number of loggers is spread in time.

-How often does Boss Everyware write to file - every 60 seconds, every 5 minutes, what?
+- How often does Boss Everyware write to file - every 60 seconds, every 5 minutes, what?

 Every 20 seconds, by default.
 You can change this in the logger configuration: tab Log file, the option Transfer captured data to the log file every ... seconds.

-What happens if the log location is set to a network share but the monitored computer is disconnected?
+- What happens if the log location is set to a network share but the monitored computer is disconnected?

 Boss Everyware stores all activities locally and updates the log file as soon as the user logs in again.

-How long of a delay before the user idle timing is started?
+- How long of a delay before the user idle timing is started?
 For example, someone surfs to msn.com and walks away from the computer.
 After a period of time, Boss Everyware records a [no user activity] event.
 How long before that event is recorded?

 In 1 minute, by default.
 You can change this in the logger configuration: tab Data, the option Wait for user actions.
+This initial period of time is counted as idle and added to the [no user activity] duration.

-Can two instances of Boss Everyware run simultaneously?
+- Can two instances of Boss Everyware 3 run simultaneously?

 Anti-spyware issues

-I have downloaded Boss Everyware, but it is detected as a spyware.
+- I have downloaded Boss Everyware, but it is detected as a spyware.
 What can I do?

 Most anti-spyware products consider commercial monitoring software as "potentially unwanted", "spyware" or "Trojan".
-If you see spyware alerts when trying to install and use Boss Everyware, then put it into the anti-spyware exclusion list.
+If you see spyware alerts when trying to install and use Boss Everyware, then put it into the anti-spyware xclusion list.
 More info

-Is someone spying on me?
+- Is someone spying on me?
 I have never heard about Boss Everyware, but my anti-spyware just found it on my computer.

 Don't panic!
 There are high chances of a false positive.
 More info